-If the partnership elected to recognize gain on an asset held on January 1, 2001, its basis in the asset is its closing market price or fair market value, whichever applies, on the date of the deemed sale, whether the deemed sale resulted in a gain or an unallowed loss.

-If a charitable contribution deduction is passed through to a partner because of a bargain sale of property to a charitable organization, the adjusted basis for determining gain from the sale is an amount that has the same ratio to the adjusted basis as the amount realized has to the fair market value.
+If the partnership elected to recognize gain on an asset held on January 1, 2001, its basis in the asset is its closing market price or FMV, whichever applies, on the date of the deemed sale and reacquisition, whether the deemed sale resulted in a gain or an unallowed loss.
+If a charitable contribution deduction is passed through to a partner because of a bargain sale of property to a charitable organization, the adjusted basis for determining gain from the sale is an amount that has the same ratio to the adjusted basis as the amount realized has to the FMV.